Root Beer Float Popsicles {So Easy!}

 - Dad’s Old Fashioned Root Beer

-- Let the popsicles freeze for at least 2 hours or overnight
+- Freeze the popsicles for at least 4 hours, but overnight gives them the best texture.

 Ingredients